Isabel, Leyte

-Isabel (IPA: [ʔɪsɐ'bɛl]), officially the Municipality of Isabel (Lungsod sa Isabel; Bungto han Isabel; Bayan ng Isabel), is a 1st class municipality in the province of Leyte, Philippines.
+Isabel (IPA: [ʔɪsɐ'bɛl]), officially the Municipality of Isabel (Lungsod sa Isabel; Bungto han Isabel; Bayan ng Isabel), is a First Income Class municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 46,781 people.

 History

 The town was formally established and created by carving out the villages of Quiot, Santa Cruz, Libertad, Matlang, Tolingon, Bantigue, Apale and Honan from the town of Merida, by the passage of Republic Act No. 191.

 Geography

 Isabel is bounded to the east by the municipality of Merida and to the north by the municipality of Palompon.
 Nearest landfall south is Ponson Island (Camotes) at about 7.2 km.
 Nearest landfall west is coastal Tabogon, Cebu at about 50 km.